TradeRES/toolbox-amiris-emlab/README.md

 ## Other steps to run AMIRIS
-add data in amiris_workflow\amiris-config\data\load.csv add amiris folder in amiris_workflow\ with executable, setup.yaml and log add the empty folder amiris_workflow\amiris\folder everytime there is a new change in the code (including git pull) , the emlabpy environment has to be updated.
-For that double click file install_emlabpy.bat
+add data in amiris_workflow\amiris-config\data\
+add folder in amiris_workflow\amiris with executable, setup.yaml and log add the empty folder amiris_workflow\amiris\result everytime there is a new change in the code (including git pull) , the emlabpy environment has to be updated.
+For that double click file install_emlabpy.bat in the AMIRIS make sure the output files is adjusted to ...toolbox-amiris-emlab\amiris_workflow\output\amiris_results.csv

 # Folder structure